 Tattersalls Lane is much-loved and frequented by locals for its selection of cosmopolitan cuisine, funky bars (Section 8 is housed in an old shipping container) and striking street art.
 Tattersalls links Lonsdale Street with Chinatown, and in the afternoon it’s usually packed to the rafters with the after-work crowd.

-Do you have a suggestion to add to our list of ten of the best Melbourne laneways and arcades?
+Do you have a suggestion to add to our list of the best Melbourne laneways and arcades?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock